tboschi/advent-of-code-2020/README.md

 *DISCLAIMER*: this is my own attempt of [Advent of code 2020](https://adventofcode.com/).

-I will post solution here when I have time, typically the day after as puzzles are released at 9pm in my time zone.
+I will post solution here when I have time.
 There will be solutions implemented in C++ and python.